AntonC9018/Dungeon-Hopper-Docs/docs/action.md

 ## Overview

 In short, action is the object that statically describes the logic involved in a particular action in the game.
 For example, and `AttackAction` would kind of describe how to do an attack.
+> Note: Action instances are actually not completely static.
+One may add a `direction` field to it, which is the only non-static field used in the code for the time being.

 When an entity decides on an action, it is said to have `computed` it.
 When this happens, it sets its `entity.nextAction` to this computed action.
 For enemies, this functionality is provided by the `Sequential` decorator, while for players, it's the `PlayerControl` decorator.
+> At the time of computation, the fresh action does not include a direction for enemies.
+In this case the direction is computed separately by the action algorithm (e.g. `GeneralAlgo`)

 ## Action Execution